 - Strengthen victim advocates’ financial capabilities to better assist survivors of domestic violence moving from short-term safety to long-term security.
 Using the Moving Ahead through Financial Management curriculum, we employ our signature Train-the-Trainer approach to deliver financial literacy lessons to victim advocates across the United States through our network of state and territory domestic violence coalitions and their local member programs.

 - Support survivors of domestic violence in rebuilding credit scores damanged as a result of financial abuse through our Independence Project.

 - Inform advocates about personal finance tools, resources, and the most recent research available in the field of financial literacy and capability through NNEDV’s exclusive listservs and newsletters.

 Economic Justice Summit

-NNEDV will be hosting its second annual Economic Justice Summit in Las Vegas, NV on March 6-8, 2018.
+NNEDV hosted its second annual Economic Justice Summit in Las Vegas, NV on March 6-8, 2018.
 Learn more.